LBolzani/synthetic-health-data-generator/bhxiv/paper.md

 1. Addition of documentation;
 2. Inclusion of more datatypes and Workflows;
-3. Mapping the metadata model to the EDAM ontology and BioSchemas;
+3. Mapping the metadata model to the EDAM ontology and BioSchemas, and align to the DOME recommendations;
 4. Request a _synthetic data_ metadata profile to the BioStudies repository;
 5. Description of the synthetic datasets and its workflow generation as RO-Crate/CWL digital objects;
 6. Implement as a Python Package.